sgoeschl/java-image-processing-survival-guide/paper/README.md

 }
 ```

-The memory foot-print mostly depends on the image dimension and to a lesser extent to the file size of the uploaded image when compression is used.
-This obserservation leads directly to notion of "decompression bomb vulnerabilities" as described at [http://www.aerasec.de/security/advisories/decompression-bomb-vulnerability.html](http://www.aerasec.de/security/advisories/decompression-bomb-vulnerability.html).
+The memory foot-print mostly depends on the image dimension - the file size of an uploaded image is misleading when compression is used.
+This observation leads directly to notion of "decompression bomb vulnerabilities" as described at [http://www.aerasec.de/security/advisories/decompression-bomb-vulnerability.html](http://www.aerasec.de/security/advisories/decompression-bomb-vulnerability.html).
 A hand-crafted unicolor PNG image containing 19.000 x 19.000 pixels uses only 44 KB of disk but potentially up to 1 GB of main memory - ooups.

 In order to avoid such attacks the image metadata of the uploaded image file are retrieved - this is a fast operation which does not require to load the whole image file.
-But what are sensible limits regarding image size?
+But what are sensible limits regarding image size considering that

-A few examples

 * Nikon D610 supports up to 24 megapixel
 * Scanned A4 page with 300 DPI results in 35 megapixel (7015 x 4960)
+* Scanned A4 page with 600 DPI results in 140 megapixel (14030 x 9920)
-* Nokia Lumia 1020 provides up to 41 megapixel
+* Nokia Lumia 1020 uses a 42 megapixel sensor

-[Harald: Mention something about subsamping as a workaround, as we really don't need all that resolution in a web/non-huge-image-printing context?]
-[Sigi: for image scaling I need to load the source image into BufferedImage therefore memory consumption is an issue for a server environment]
+It was decided to use 45 megapixels as upper limit but this is actually a solution for the wrong problem.
+Instead of worrying about the dimension of uploaded images it is much smarter to scale the image on the front-end before uploading to the server conserving bandwith and server memory.

+[TODO - PDF scans contains tons of large images which caused a SIGSEGV on the production server]

 ### 8.x Image Metadata